by Patricia Wheeler

 The band has had several conductors during its history.
 The first official one was Angelo Spadina, who led the Band from 1891-1901.
 He was born in Italy into a family of successful musicians.
 His father manufactured instruments and his brother was a noted pianist and composer in Europe.
 Spadina studied music and directed bands in Buenos Aires, Argentina before moving to San Francisco in 1867 as a music professor.

-Paul Steindorff, a German immigrant who moved to New York City in 1887, was friends with Johannes Brahms, Anton Seidl, and other noteworthy Germans.
+Paul Steindorff, a German immigrant who moved to New York City in 1887, was friends with Johannes Brahms, Anton Seidl and other noteworthy Germans.
 He was a musical director on Broadway and worked with Victor Herbert.
 Steindorff led the Band from 1902-1908.
 This covered the time period of the 1906 San Francisco Earthquake.
 With damage to the Temple of Music, the band relocated to the East Bay and performed at such venues as the Greek Theatre on the University of California, Berkeley campus.
-Steindorff created in the Oakland Municipal Band in 1912, modeled after the Golden Gate Park Band, and was a member of faculty at UC Berkeley until he retired in 1923.
+Steindorff founded the Oakland Municipal Band in 1912, modeled after the Golden Gate Park Band, and was a member of faculty at UC Berkeley until he retired in 1923.

 A native Californian, Charles H. Cassasa, assumed directorship of the Golden Gate Park Band in 1908 and continued in this role until 1923.
 In 1883, Cassasas organized and directed the First Regimental Band of California.
 Under his tenure, concerts returned to the Music Concourse in Golden Gate Park.
 He also served as president of the musicians union in San Francisco.
 He was the conductor of the Exposition Band during the 1915 Panama-Pacific International Exposition in San Francisco.
 In addition to being a well-known conductor, Cassasa was also a superb trumpet player and popular composer/arranger.